adeelbarki/capstone-clouddevops-docker-jenkins-aws-eks/README.md

 * Blue deployment is configured by default on three kubernetes pods

-* After the new commit, code is pused to docker hub
+* After the new commit, code is passed to docker hub

-* Code is pulled from docker registry and temperory green deployment is initated.
+* Code is pulled from docker registry and to a temperory green deployment; initiated on runtime.

 * Green deployment creates three new pods in the pipeline.
 Total of 6 pods now in pipeline